ut-parla/Parla.py/tutorial/1_intro_to_tasks/README.md

 ```

 Here by slicing the current `TaskSpace` up to the current tasks, we produce
-a series of tasks, from task[0] to task[4].
+a series of tasks, from `task[0]` to `task[4]`.
 At the same time, by listing all previous tasks to
 `dependencies` parameter, `[task[:i]]`, of the `@spawn` decorator at line 22, we limit each task
-to be scheduled and be run after all the previous tasks are completed. and
+to be scheduled and be run after all the previous tasks complete. and
 therefore, the output will print task ids in increasing order.

 Below shows outputs of the second example.